What Is Half-and-Half?

-Half-and-half sits quietly next to regular milk and cream in the dairy section, a constant presence that doesn't seem to be as widely used as its neighbors.
-Is there some special about it, and how do you use it besides in morning coffee?
+Half-and-half sits quietly next to regular milk and cream in the dairy section, a constant presence that doesn’t seem to be as widely used as its neighbors.
+Is there something special about it, and how do you use it besides in morning coffee?

 What Is Half-and-Half Made Of?

 Half-and-half, also known as half cream in the United Kingdom, is a simple blend of equal parts whole milk and light cream.
 It averages 10 to 12% fat, which is more than milk but less than light cream.
 Due to its lower fat content than cream, it can’t be whipped.

 Nonfat half-and-half is actually misleadingly named, as it doesn’t contain any cream.
 Instead, it’s nonfat milk that’s been treated with corn syrup and thickeners to approximate the taste and texture of regular half-and-half.
 It has half the calories of regular half-and-half but twice the amount of sodium.